Lilinnilil/pitch_vis/README.md

 # 🎻Pitch Visualization

-The project converts MIDI note events into structured data and visualizes the relationship between pitch, instruments, and time using D3.js.
+The project converts MIDI note events into structured data and visualizes the relationship between pitch, instruments, and time dynamically using D3.js.

 Example: *Peer Gynt Suite No. 1 – Morning Mood*